Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Experiments

-\subsubsection{Implementation}
+\subsection{Implementation}

 For the first set of experiments, we implemented a tabular version of Algorithm \ref{alg:irac}.
 In order to have a baseline to compare against, we also implemented classic average-cost actor-critic, vanilla AC.
-Pseudocode for vanilla AC is included in the appendix.
 For both algorithms, we used tabular softmax policies:

 where $\theta \in \mathbb{R}^{|\mathcal{S}| \cdot |\mathcal{A}|}$ and $\psi : \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}^{|\mathcal{S}| \cdot |\mathcal{A}|}$ maps each state-action pair to a unique standard basis vector $e_k \in \mathbb{R}^{|\mathcal{S}| \cdot |\mathcal{A}|}$, where $e_k$ has a $1$ in its $k$th entry and $0$ everywhere else.
 We similarly used tabular representation for the value functions: